mufana/mufana.github.io/_posts/2018-04-13-PoshSlackHook.md

 I'm currently working on a few PowerShell projects that require me to send a message to slack.
 Previously I had done this with the help of the PowerShell [PSSlack](http://ramblingcookiemonster.github.io/PSSlack/) module written by: __@RamblingCookieMonster__.
 But, since that required me to setup a few things and install modules on servers, I was looking for a much simpler way to send a slack message.

+Welcome to the world of the webhook!

 _Scripting against an API might seem a little daunting.
 But, with so many API's out there, it's almost impossible to avoid them.
 And it's really not that hard._

 ## WebHooks and API's

 What is a _webhook_ ? well, it's an API.
 Nothing more.
 However, there's a difference.
-When using an API, one has to make a request to the API which is then followed by a response.
-A webhook just sends something.
+When using an API, a request is send to the API, the request is then handled by the API and a response will be send.
+A webhook just sends something to a webhook service.
+Webhooks require you to register a URL providing the service.

 ## My first API